Dublin | Travel Guide

 One of the great things about Dublin is how easy it is to reach from the UK, and there are plenty of options available when it comes to transport.
 Let's take a look at some of the easiest.

-If flying isn't your thing, fret not dear traveller, Dublin is also accessible from the UK via ferry.
+Dublin is accessible from the UK via ferry.
 You can hop on at many UK port towns, with Liverpool and Holyhead tending to have the most regular services.
 The upside of hitting the high seas is that you can take your car with you, making it easier to venture further out of Dublin once you arrive, but do bear in mind that ferry crossings can take a lot longer than flying, and are also often more expensive.

 The best ways to travel around Dublin

-Now that you've arrived at your hotel and recharged with an Irish coffee (it's 5pm somewhere, as they say), it's time to take a look at the best ways to get around Dublin.
+Now that you've arrived at your hotel and recharged with an Irish coffee, it's time to take a look at the best ways to get around Dublin.

-As with any destination, we think if you're able to walk, it's the best way to really appreciate and soak in the culture.
-Fortunately for would-be ramblers, Dublin city centre is compact, which means that if you're staying in the centre you'll be able to walk to pretty much everything.
-From 'Trinners' (that's Trinity College for the less acclimated) all the way to the Guinness Storehouse is only about 25 minutes on foot.
+As with any destination, we think if you're able to, it's the best way to really appreciate and soak in the culture.
+Dublin city centre is compact, which means that if you're staying in the centre you'll be able to walk to pretty much everything.
+From Trinity College all the way to the Guinness Storehouse is only about 25 minutes on foot.

 If you'd prefer to zip around Dublin quickly, there's plenty of public transport options available.

-The Luas is Dublin's tram system, which is comprised of two lines, red and green.
+Luas is Dublin's tram system, which is comprised of two lines, red and green.
 Red runs from the south west to the north east of the city and the Green runs from south east to the centre.
-When you're planning your travel, bare in mind the two lines do not connect to each other and the walk from the end of the Green line to the Red line is about 15 minutes.
+When you're planning your travel, be aware the two lines do not connect to each other and the walk from the end of the Green line to the Red line is about 15 minutes.

 You can pay as you go on the Luas, but if you plan on making multiple journeys we recommend getting a Leap Card.
 It's Dublin's pay-as-you-go public transport smart card which you can pick up at the airport or any shop displaying the logo.
 It'll give you 72 hours of unlimited travel for less than €20.